The atomic electric field distribution in 2D WSe2

 Contact person: Julian Lückenkötter

-When it gets damp in the material
+When it gets damp in the material (Full text in German only)

 In close cooperation with the Chair of Technical and Macromolecular Chemistry, the Chair of Plastics Technology Paderborn is researching the macro- and microscopic interrelationships of the degradation reactions and, together with several industrial partners, is developing recommendations for action for material selection and processing conditions.